 - Articulate the significance of humanistic bodhisattva values such as compassion, wisdom, committed service and practice through the development, delivery and evaluation of presentation materials for teaching purpose.

-- Develop and evaluate resources for incorporating spiritual practice into Buddhist projects and daily life.
+- Develop and evaluate interpersonal resources for incorporating spiritual practice in light of foundational themes in Humanistic Buddhism.

 - Demonstrate specialised knowledge of how to integrate the bodhisattva values of compassion, wisdom, committed service and practice into ethical engagement with others.

 - Deeply reflect on the experience of engaging with others in values-based issues.

 - Assessment 1: Individual teaching presentation on the significance of a buddhisattva value, and critical self-evaluation (30%, due week 4)